microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgOrganization.md

 ### -BusinessPhones
 Telephone number for the organization.
-NOTE: Although this is a string collection, only one number can be set for this property.
+Although this is a string collection, only one number can be set for this property.

 ```yaml
 Type: System.String[]